Code141/npmC141/README.md

 $colorDarkgBlue: #232327;
 $colorPink: #ff7de9;
 ```
+TODO:
-In the future, it will provide you a way to override color palette with your own theme.
+- In the future, it will provide you a way to override color palette with your own theme.
+- Add to standar drawer more renderers componants to handle objects types like arrayBuffer, hexDump with 'addOffset|Hex|acii' etc.
+- I will add loop detector in case of circular referance, you could choose to display a component that avert that it won't print current object because he has been already draw and set an onClick option to jump to it.
+- Implement a preview of child into the {} [], when the current object is folded, just as the real Mozilla devtool printer.

 ### TillingWindowManager
 The main goal of the arbo is to stay serialised (can be store in anything, cookies, store, be passed throughout HTTP or sockets, etc... )